-Infrared radiation, also known as infrared rays – the invisible rays of natural sunlight – has literally thousands of applications, most of them you haven’t heard about, and some of them may blow your socks off.
+It has countless applications, most of which you haven’t heard about, and some of them may blow your socks off.

 While you probably heard about infrared saunas, infrared cameras, and infrared heating pads, you may be surprised to learn the countless IR rays applications in sports, medicine, surveillance, communication, missile guidance, weather forecasting, and even clothing.